 IRTC is the Programme Implementing Agency of KfW soil project funded by NABARD.
-The project is implemented in eight watersheds of Palakkad district, which include Pullundasseri, Chazhiattiri, Nagalasseri, Konnakkal kadavu, Poothankayam, Nadupathy- Muttuchira, Ancham mile and Palaniyarpalayam.
+The project is implemented in eight watersheds of Palakkad district, which include Pullundasseri, Chazhiattiri, Nagalasseri, Konnakkalkadavu, Poothankayam, Nadupathy- Muttuchira, Ancham mile and Palaniyarpalayam.
 The project duration is three years; from November 2019 to December 2022.
-The key objective of the project is to reduce vulnerability of the farmers in the eve of climate change through various adaptation activities.
+The key objective of the project is to reduce the vulnerability of the farmers on the eve of climate change through various adaptation activities.
 The major components of the project are:

 - Soil and water conservation and improvement of soil nutrition

 - Encouraging climate change resilient farming through different strategies

 - Renovation of water bodies in the selected watersheds

 - Recharging of open wells and bore wells